A First Look at RISC-V Virtualization from an Embedded Systems Perspective: Bao RISC-V Porting

-Bao originally targeted only Arm-based systems.
+\mypara{{Bao for RISC-V.}} Bao originally targeted only Arm-based systems.
 So, we have initially ported to RISC-V using the QEMU implementation of the H-extension.
 Later, this port was used in the Rocket core with the extensions described in this article without any friction.
-Given the simplicity of both the hypervisor and RISC-V designs, in particular, the virtualization extensions, the port was mostly effortless.
+Given the simplicity of both the hypervisor and RISC-V designs, in particular, the virtualization extensions { and the high degree of similarity with Arm's Aarch64 ISA}, the port was mostly effortless.
 It comprised an extra 3731 SLoC compared to Arm's 5392 lines of arch-specific code.
 Nevertheless, a small step-back arose that forced the need to modify the hypervisor's virtual address space mappings.
 For security reasons, Bao used the recursive page table mapping technique so that each CPU would map only the memory it needs and not map any internal VM structures besides its own or any guest memory.
 RISC-V impose some constrains given that each PTE must either serve has a next-table pointer or a leaf PTE.
-Therefore, we had to modify Bao to identity-map all physical memory, to enable performing software page walks to build guest page tables.
-It is also worth mentioning there are still some gaps in the ISA to support hypervisors like Bao.
-For example, cache maintenance support operations are not available.
-Bao relies on these operations to implement some of its features which, at the moment, have to be implemented in a platform-specific manner.
-The current RISC-V Bao port also relies on a basic SBI firmware implementation featuring the IPI, Timer, and RFENCE extensions.
+Therefore, we had to modify Bao to identity-map all physical memory, to enable performing software page walks to build guest page tables. { Another RISC-V-specific facility we had to implement in Bao was the read guest memory operation.
+This need arose because neither QEMU nor our Rocket implementation of the H-extension provides the pre-decoded trapped instruction on \textit{htinst}.
+Therefore, on a guest trap due to a page-fault that requires emulation (e.g., PLIC access), Bao must read the instruction from guest memory and decode it in software.
+Nevertheless, Bao never directly maps guest memory in its own address space.
+It reads the instruction via hypervisor load instructions.} The RISC-V Bao port relies on a basic SBI firmware implementation featuring the IPI, Timer, and RFENCE extensions.
 As of this writing, only OpenSBI has been used.
-For interrupt support, Bao's implementation fully traps and emulates the PLIC to guest virtual machines and also provides SBI services to guests so these can program timer interrupts and send IPI between vharts.
+Bao provides SBI services to guests so these can program timer interrupts and send IPI between vharts.
 However, Bao mostly acts as a shim for most VS- SBI calls, as the arguments are just processed and/or sanitized and the actual operation is relegated to the firmware SBI running in machine mode.
-Finally, Bao relies on IOMMU support to be able to directly assign DMA-capable devices to guest OSes.
-However, there is no standard IOMMU currently available in RISC-V platforms (see section \ref{discussion}).